pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 `sql-sqlc`
 `php-eval`

-As an alternative to `sql-dump`, you can use sql-sync-pipe or drush sql-dump.
+As an alternative to sql-dump, you can use sql-sync-pipe or drush sql-dump.

 ## Drush Commands that Alter Site Code